bitsofcotton/consistency-boots/README.md

 # Description
-Find some tirivial backdoor on the machine, but, this isn't better find complex ones such like around memory cache nor chained operations, nor worst case, adopted nor intruded system.
+Find some tirivial backdoor on the machine, but, this isn't better find complex ones such like around memory cache, chained operations, process coherency, op code that handles some jmp, mal-op codes that not behaves as documented ones, nor worst case, adopted nor intruded system.

 prot.cc is for 64bit system.

-# prot.cc
-There's lack of execution test on heap or stack.

 # things undone.
 A ring0 tester is undone.
 There's many much cpu operation modes on amd64.